 An Eco-Flexitarian will ask these questions when choosing food:

-- what is the carbon footprint of what I'm eating and does it balance out with my own carbon footprint?
+- What is the carbon footprint of what I'm eating?
+Does it balance out with my daily carbon footprint?

-- am I being mindful about zero-waste with my choices?
+- Am I being mindful of zero-waste with my choices?

-An Eco-Flexitarian will eat more plants, support small farms, shop farmers' markets, avoid industrial meat, select sustainably raised fish, waste less food, support eco-conscious food products, increase your food budget and cook from scratch whenever possible.
+An Eco-Flexitarian will eat more plants, support small farms, shop at farmers' markets, avoid industrial meat, select sustainably raised fish, waste less food, support eco-conscious food products, increase your food budget, and cook from scratch whenever possible.

 The Mindful Fork's Mission is to share recipes and information so you can make these decisions for yourself and feel good about them at the end of the day.
 None of us want to be told what to do, but we all have to accept that we play a part in what lies ahead for our planet.
-Getting empowered with the knowledge to do the best that you can today is an incredible feeling.
-An eco-flexitarian does just that, so why not eat the Eco-Flexitarian Way!
+Getting empowered with the knowledge to do better today is incredible, so why not eat the Eco-Flexitarian Way!